Publisher: Bethesda Softworks

 Also Available On

 With that said, DOOM is just like you remembered all those years ago — forget about Doom 3.
 As soon as I took control of Doomguy I was in heaven.
-It’s fast paced, controls amazingly well, and the guns feel fantastic.
-The slow build up of your arsenal makes you smile every time you acquire a new weapon.
+It’s fast-paced, controls amazingly well, and the guns feel fantastic.
+The slow build-up of your arsenal makes you smile every time you acquire a new weapon.
 Seeing Doomguy pick up the shotgun brought a “Hell Yeah” smile to my face.
-Seeing the chainsaw rip through enemies just gave me a satisfaction in a shooter I haven’t felt in years.
-There’re a strong arsenal and not all classic weapons return; a majority are new.
+Seeing the chainsaw rip through enemies just gave me satisfaction in a shooter I haven’t felt in years.
+There’s a strong arsenal and not all classic weapons return; a majority are new.
 The chaingun is fun, the heavy assault rifle, and the gauss rifle is just so much fun.
 DOOM starts bringing the series into 2016 with weapons mods and Praetor Suit upgrades.
-These seem unnecessary at first, but the way the enemies are balanced and maps are laid out you feel you need them.
+These seem unnecessary at first, but with the way, the enemies are balanced and maps are laid out you feel you need them.
 Each weapon has two different mods which are incredibly helpful.
-The shotgun can get an exploding buckshot or a three round burst.
+The shotgun can get exploding buckshot or a three-round burst.
 There’s no reloading ammo in the game so the R key is used for switching between mods.
 To keep things balanced, there’s a mod switching animation so going into combat with what you want is necessary.

 Let’s talk enemies.
-The game is chalk full of them and all the classics return.
+The game is chock-full of them and all the classics return.
 Pinkies, Hell Knights, Cacodemons, Imps, etc. They look fantastic, blow up great, and the game is so gory and full of detail.
-The game isn’t the most technically impressive as some textures are lacking, but the game has incredible lighting, and the games runs at a nice smooth clip at 60 FPS.
-It does require the latest PC hardware to run at maxed out settings with Nightmare textures needing a GTX 980 or higher as it requires 6GB of VRAM.
+The game isn’t the most technically impressive as some textures are lacking, but the game has incredible lighting, and the game runs at a nice smooth clip at 60 FPS.
+It does require the latest PC hardware to run at maxed-out settings with Nightmare textures needing a GTX 980 or higher as it requires 6GB of VRAM.
 If you have the rig, you’re going to be in for a visual spectacle.
 I also have to commend the audio.
-The explosions, gunfire, enemy sounds and gory splats are fantastic.
+The explosions, gunfire, enemy sounds, and gory splats are fantastic.
 The game also has the good ‘ol heavy metal soundtrack with a techno twist.
 This is one of the best video game soundtracks this year.